AdobeDocs/commerce-knowledge-base.en/help/how-to/general/adobe-commerce-post-deploy-is-skipped-because-deploy-was-failed-error.md

 ---
 title: Adobe Commerce post-deploy is skipped because deploy was failed error
-description: "This article explains how to investigate a deployment error: *Post-deploy is skipped because deploy was failed* error"
+description: "This article explains how to investigate a deployment error: *Post-deploy is skipped because deploy was failed*"
 ---

 # Adobe Commerce post-deploy is skipped because deploy was failed error